dkersh/cover_learner/README.md

 # cover_learner
 This project aims to utilise Keras to identify trends in video game cover art.
-The work is inspired by <i>Judging a book by its Cover</i> by Iwana et. al. Ideally, I want to see if there are any common themes amongst games which have high scores compared to games which have low scores.
+The work is inspired by <a href="https://arxiv.org/abs/1610.09204"><i>Judging a book by its Cover</i></a> by Iwana et. al. Ideally, I want to see if there are any common themes amongst games which have high scores compared to games which have low scores.

 I'm using this project as a means to learn more about Keras, Github and Python.